projectwallace/extract-css-core/readme.md

 Existing packages like
 [get-css](https://github.com/cssstats/cssstats/tree/master/packages/get-css)
 look at a server-generated piece of HTML and get all the `<link>` and `<style>` tags from it.
-This works fine for 100% server rendered pages, and pages with CSS-in-JS styling.
+This works fine for 100% server rendered pages 👍, but not for pages with CSS-in-JS styling 👎.

 ### Solution